gatsbyjs/gatsby/docs/docs/environment-variables.md

 }
 ```

-`API_KEY` will be available to your site (Server-side) as `process.env.API_KEY`.
-If you commit your `.env.*` file containing `API_KEY` to source control it would also be available on the client-side.
-However we **strongly** advise against that!
-You should prefix your variable with `GATSBY_` (as shown above) instead and Gatsby automatically makes it available in the browser context.
+In Node, `API_KEY` will be available to your site (Server-side) as `process.env.API_KEY`.
+You can use `dotenv` to commit your `.env.*` file containing `API_KEY` in order to make it available client-side, but we recommend against checking these files into source control.
+By prefixing your variable with `GATSBY_` (as shown above), Gatsby automatically embeds it as process.env.GATSBY_* in compiled JS making it available in the browser context.

 ```js
 // In any server-side code, e.g. gatsby-config.js